BarnBridge/BarnBridge-PM/BB-Project-calls/call_006.md

  * [Japanese translation of Whitepaper and Website](https://github.com/BarnBridge/Bounty-Program/issues/2)
  * [Spanish translation of Whitepaper and Website](https://github.com/BarnBridge/Bounty-Program/issues/3)
  * [BarnBridge Meme Competition (November)](https://gitcoin.co/issue/BarnBridge/Meme-Competitions/1/100024202)

+We actually have nine applications for the spanish translation and we will be narrowing down those this week.
+But we currently have zero applications for japanese.
+So if anyone knows japanese, or is willing to help us out with that.
+Please reach out to us or apply for our gitcoin bounty so we can get that rolling.

+As mentioned last week, we really want to be community driven and offer as much as we can to the community to help with us.
+So, make a Gitcoin account if you don't have one and make a Github account if you don't have one because you will need a Github account in order to have a Gitcoin account.

+If you have any questions about this and you are in our Discord you can always reach out to me and I can try to help out, get you started.

+Really, same as last week, we have got them going they're started, just keep an eye peeled for more bounties.
+They will be announced via Twitter & Discord.
+If you are on Gitcoin or Github you might see them a bit faster than others before they are posted to Twitter or Discord.

 ### Operations/Marketing Run down
  *